hoffsupes/Triangulation-Matting/README.md

 (Credit to [brown university](http://cs.brown.edu/courses/cs129/results/final/njooma/) for the above visual)

-Has capability to process videos (read and write) and to do this matting on every frame of a video.
+Has capability to process videos (read and write) and to do this matting on every frame of a video and on still images.

 The original green and blue background videos which I originally used a long time ago are sadly lost ( :( ) but I have created two artificial videos from the still (foreground with relevant, blue or green background color) images I still had.
 These artificial videos are simply repetitions of the same image over a thirty second period, sampled at 30 frames per second.
 When matting is run using them though, due to certain discrepancies in image quality when performing that image to video conversion (the background colors end up getting varied and destroyed due to the loss in quality, hence a "mismatch" from the original background images to the original blank images I have, i.e. the equations you see above assume that we're using the same background images at a time, object_on_blue_background-blank_blue_background or object_on_green_background-blank_green_background which is not happening anymore), the actual alpha matte and matted frame from the per frame of the video vary from when those same still images (used to produce the videos) are independently used to create the matte.
 This is very interesting and you can even see this when you try out the tests.